Behavioral Review Team (BRT)

 Anyone who feels there is a behavior that is concerning can make a BRT referral, including students, parents, faculty, staff, and community members.

 The BRT evaluates the information and makes recommendations on whether further action is warranted at the time.
 Remember, reporting is the most critical step.

 How do I know if a concerning behavior is a BRT issue?

 You do not have to make that determination.
 We encourage you to take the next critical step, which is to report the concerning behavior by submitting the online referral form.
-If you would like to consult with a member of BRT before submitting an online report, please call 402.290.3810.
+If you would like to consult with a member of BRT before submitting an online report, please call our dedicated line at 402.290.3810.

 Can I report a concern anonymously?